aaytaccc/TurkishDroid/README.md

+TurkishDroid DevOps  Docs🌱
+ Empowering Community
+What is TurkishDroid ?
+TurkishDroid  is open source software for building communities.
+Communities for your peers, customers, fanbases, families, friends, and any other time and space where people need to come together to be part of a collective.
+See our announcement post for a high-level overview of what TurkishDroid  is.

+ GitHub   is hosted by .
+GitHub It is a community of software developers who write articles, take part in discussions, and build their professional profiles.
+We value supportive and constructive dialogue in the pursuit of great code and career growth for all members.
+The ecosystem spans from beginner to advanced developers, and all are welcome to find their place within our community.
+THANKS GİTHUB LOVE ❤️

 About DevOps
 DevOps is a community of software developers getting together to help one another out.
 The software industry relies on collaboration and networked learning.